CognitiveScale/cortex-profiles-sdk-examples/cdata-connection/README.md

 * The `classname` is the class path of to your JDBC Driver.
 * The Profiles SDK expects the CDATA OEM Key and Product Checksum to be Secrets in the `"shared"` project, but Secrets and Project name are configurable.
 * The Profiles SDK **does not** inject the driver into the classpath (like the cortex-cdata-plugin does).
+* Update spark conf to use local spark master `"--master": "local[*]"` as installing CData license on executors has issues

 ## Prerequisites
 * Get a CData OEM Key and CData Product Checksum and save these values for later use.
 If you do not have one, then check with your SRE team or Systems Administrator.
 Otherwise, try running this example as a Skill.